Quansight-Labs/ndindex/docs/slices.md

 []
 ```

-Similar to integer indexes, negative indices `-i` in slices can always be
+Similar to integer indices, negative indices `-i` in slices can always be
 replaced by adding `len(a)` to `-i` until it is in the range $[0,
 \operatorname{len}(a))$ (replacing `len(a)` with the size of the given axis
 for NumPy arrays), so they are primarily a syntactic convenience.